Douglas Emmett, Inc. (NYSE:DEI) Shares Sold by Diamond Hill Capital Management Inc.

-Diamond Hill Capital Management Inc. reduced its holdings in shares of Douglas Emmett, Inc. (NYSE:DEI – Free Report) by 4.8% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,214,031 shares of the real estate investment trust’s stock after selling 110,932 shares during the period.
-Diamond Hill Capital Management Inc. owned approximately 1.33% of Douglas Emmett worth $28,251,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Diamond Hill Capital Management Inc. decreased its position in shares of Douglas Emmett, Inc. (NYSE:DEI – Free Report) by 4.8% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,214,031 shares of the real estate investment trust’s stock after selling 110,932 shares during the quarter.
+Diamond Hill Capital Management Inc. owned 1.33% of Douglas Emmett worth $28,251,000 at the end of the most recent quarter.

-A number of other hedge funds have also modified their holdings of DEI.
-Cibc World Markets Corp boosted its stake in shares of Douglas Emmett by 0.7% in the first quarter.
-Cibc World Markets Corp now owns 88,337 shares of the real estate investment trust’s stock worth $2,952,000 after buying an additional 610 shares during the last quarter.
-Centersquare Investment Management LLC lifted its position in shares of Douglas Emmett by 0.3% in the first quarter.
-Centersquare Investment Management LLC now owns 218,255 shares of the real estate investment trust’s stock valued at $7,294,000 after acquiring an additional 635 shares in the last quarter.
-Thrivent Financial for Lutherans lifted its position in shares of Douglas Emmett by 0.8% in the second quarter.
-Thrivent Financial for Lutherans now owns 97,549 shares of the real estate investment trust’s stock valued at $2,183,000 after acquiring an additional 761 shares in the last quarter.
-Argonautica Private Wealth Management Inc. increased its holdings in shares of Douglas Emmett by 5.8% in the second quarter.
-Argonautica Private Wealth Management Inc. now owns 17,540 shares of the real estate investment trust’s stock valued at $220,000 after purchasing an additional 954 shares during the last quarter.
-Finally, PNC Financial Services Group Inc. increased its holdings in shares of Douglas Emmett by 16.9% in the first quarter.
-PNC Financial Services Group Inc. now owns 7,420 shares of the real estate investment trust’s stock valued at $248,000 after purchasing an additional 1,071 shares during the last quarter.
-97.37% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Norges Bank acquired a new position in Douglas Emmett in the 4th quarter valued at $114,497,000.
+Hsbc Holdings PLC increased its holdings in shares of Douglas Emmett by 5,141.9% during the 2nd quarter.
+Hsbc Holdings PLC now owns 6,148,141 shares of the real estate investment trust’s stock worth $76,677,000 after buying an additional 6,030,852 shares during the last quarter.
+First Pacific Advisors LP increased its holdings in Douglas Emmett by 902.3% in the 2nd quarter.
+First Pacific Advisors LP now owns 5,030,826 shares of the real estate investment trust’s stock valued at $63,237,000 after purchasing an additional 4,528,921 shares in the last quarter.
+Price T Rowe Associates Inc. MD increased its holdings in Douglas Emmett by 91.1% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 7,155,765 shares of the real estate investment trust’s stock valued at $88,232,000 after purchasing an additional 3,411,463 shares in the last quarter.
+Finally, Millennium Management LLC increased its holdings in Douglas Emmett by 149.3% in the 4th quarter.
+Millennium Management LLC now owns 3,987,871 shares of the real estate investment trust’s stock valued at $62,530,000 after purchasing an additional 2,388,516 shares in the last quarter.
+Hedge funds and other institutional investors own 97.37% of the company’s stock.

 Wall Street Analyst Weigh In